5/5 (3)

 • Daily program

-It is recommended to arrive early because Passau has much to offer.
-The well-known cathedral houses the world's biggest church organ.
-In the evening: personal welcome briefing and handover of the bikes (if booked).
+It is recommended to arrive early in Passau to allow yourself time to appreciate this gorgeous city.
+For a start, the well-known St. Stephan's Cathedral houses the world's largest church organ!
+In the evening, receive a personal welcome briefing and bike handover (if booked).

-We recommend a short city tour or a visit to the cathedral, where you can listen to the largest church organ in the world (except Sundays and holidays).
-Then, you will start your journey along the Danube via Obernzell to Engelhartszell (the only Trappist monastery in Austria).
-You will cycle through the nature reserve Donauleiten and reach the Schlögen bend on its northern side.
-Here, the granite stone was too hard an opponent and the Danube had to make a 180° turn.
-You will have time to watch this natural phenomenon during a ferry ride to the other side of the river.
-Soon you will reach Aschach, where you will find your hotel.
+We recommend a short city tour or a visit to the cathedral today, where you can hear the world's largest organ with your very own ears (except on Sundays and holidays)!
+You'll then start your cycling adventure along the Danube via Obernzell to Engelhartszell (boasting the only Trappist monastery in Austria).
+Ride through the wonderful nature reserve at Donauleiten and behold the breathtaking Schlögen Bend on its northern side.
+Here, the granite stone was too tough an opponent for the Danube River, which was forced into a 180° turn.
+You'll have time to gaze over this natural phenomenon during a ferry ride to the other side of the river where you'll soon reach Aschach and your hotel.

-Today, you will ride your bike through the green of the Eferdinger Becken (basin) via Ottensheim, and Wilhering to the Upper Austrian capital Linz.
-Following the motto, "In Linz beginnt’s" ("It starts in Linz") you can begin your city tour in one of the many restaurants in the historic old town.
-Further highlights of the European cultural capital of 2009 are the magnificent views from the Pöstlingberg or a stroll along the Danube.
-Later, you will continue your trip towards Strudengau and Nibelungengau to Grein and its surroundings.
+Today, you'll glide through the glorious green of the Eferdinger Becken (basin) via Ottensheim, journeying onwards through Wilhering to the Upper Austrian capital of Linz.
+Following the motto 'In Liz beginnt's' ('It begins in Linz'), you'll start your city tour in one of the many restaurants that grace the historic Old Town.
+Further highlights of the European Cultural Capital of 2009 include the magnificent views from the Pöstlingberg or a stroll along the Danube.
+Later, you'll continue your trip towards Strudengau, exploring Nibelungengau, Grein, and the surrounding landscape.

 Day 4: Ardagger/Grein – Krems (52 miles/85 km)

-From the Baroque town of Grein, with the oldest city theatre in Austria, you will ride your bike down the river.
-In Melk, you should stop briefly and look up - otherwise, you may miss the beauty of the abbey Melk, which towers above the Danube.
-Then, you will cycle via the wine towns of Spitz and Weißenkirchen and past the ruins of the castle Dürnstein to your hotel in Krems.
-A wine tasting is highly recommended (not included in the package).
+From the Baroque town of Grein, home to the oldest city theater in Austria, you'll ride your bike along the lovely river once more.
+In Melk, we recommend briefly locking up so as not to miss the beauty of Melk Abbey, which towers above the Danube.
+Then, cycle onwards via the wine towns of Spitz and Weißenkirchen and past the ruins of the Dürnstein Castle to your hotel in Krems.
+Here, a wine tasting is highly recommended (not included in tour package).

-From the 1,000-year-old city Krems, you will cycle via Traismauer and visit the Roman town of Tulln.
-Here, you can once again enjoy the tranquility and culture (perhaps a visit to the Egon Schiele museum) of the rural area before you will get to the Danube metropolis of Vienna.
-Enjoy a cup of "Verlängerter" coffee and a piece of the famous cake Sachertorte in one of the typical Viennese coffee houses or visit the main attractions of the city during a ride with one of the famous "Fiaker" (horse-drawn carriages).
+From the 1,000-year-old city of Krems, you'll cycle via Traismauer to the Roman town of Tulln.
+Here, you can once again enjoy the tranquility and culture (perhaps a visit to the Egon Schiele Museum) of the rural area before you arrive in the Danube metropolis of Vienna.
+Enjoy a cup of 'Verlängerter' coffee and a slice of the famous Sachertorte in one of the typical Viennese coffee houses.
+Alternatively, take a ride in one of the famous 'Fiaker' (horse-drawn carriages), or even a superb cycling day tour.

-If you are interested in extending your stay, we would be pleased to book some extra nights for you.
+If you are interested in extending your stay, we would be pleased to book extra nights for you.
+You could even consider a cycling day tour in Vienna, 'City of Dreams', or historical Munich.

 Surface and terrain

-The route follows dedicated bike paths most of the route (only a few sections follow minor roads), and the terrain is flat, or slightly downhill.
+The route mostly follows dedicated bike paths (only a few sections follow minor roads), and the terrain is flat, or slightly downhill.
 It's paved and almost traffic-free, following an old horse path where teams of horses once struggled to tow barges upstream.

 To shorten a day's riding, you can often board a train or barge along the way.
-Many trains have cars specifically for bicycles, and barges carry them with no problem as well.
+Many trains have cars specifically for bicycles, and barges carry them with no problem either.

-From time to time you cross the river, over dams, locks and bridges and sometimes in small ferries that hold about a dozen cyclists.
-There will be short sections you'll cycle on minor roads.
+From time to time you'll cross the river, ride over dams, locks and bridges, and sometimes board small ferries that hold about a dozen cyclists.

 Hotels